 Title: Special Education Teacher

-Teresa Lynn Peevey, special education teacher at the Los Fresnos Consolidated Independent School District, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in the field of special education.
+Elizabeth Ingram-Burns, special education teacher at University of Phoenix, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in special education instruction.

 With 34 years of experience to her credit, Ms. Ingram-Burns has excelled as a special education teacher at the University of Phoenix since 2003.
 In her role, her responsibilities include teaching, planning for classes, making sure the children in the classroom are appropriately seen to, and tending to every student’s unique needs.
 She began her career as a special education teacher at a residential home in the 1990s.
 She worked as a public school teacher for 13 years.
 She garnered a stellar reputation as a teacher at Maysville Elementary School in North Carolina and in Horry County, South Carolina from 2019 to 2022.

 Before embarking on her professional path, Ms. Ingram-Burns pursued an education at the University of Phoenix where she earned Bachelor of Sciences in elementary education in 1982.
 She continued her academic efforts and graduated with a master’s degree in education with a concentration in special education in 1999.
 She holds a National Board certification and a certification in special education.
 In light of her impressive undertakings, she has accrued several accolades throughout her career.
 She was presented with an award for Teacher of the Year at Maysville Elementary School in 2006.